reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/payments.md

 Automatic updates will be supported in a future release.

+### Payments help

+When you enable payments, a **Get Payments Help** menu item is automatically added to the three dot menu in your app.
+This connects the user to [Reddit Help](https://support.reddithelp.com/hc/en-us/requests/new?ticket_form_id=29770197409428) for assistance.

 ## Issue a refund

 Reddit may reverse transactions under certain circumstances, such as card disputes, policy violations, or technical issues.
 If there’s a problem with a digital good, a user can submit a request for a refund via [Reddit Help](https://support.reddithelp.com/hc/en-us/requests/new?ticket_form_id=29770197409428).